Skip to content

 Adiabatic Humidification for ESD Control

-- Allows for use of outside air for cooling while maintaining humidity levels.
+• Allows for the use of outside air for cooling while maintaining humidity levels.

-Read more about how fog can be used to cool rooftop condensers or contact a sales engineer today to find out how a MeeFog system can lower your operating costs.
+You can also use our systems to cool rooftop condensers.
+Please reach out to our sales engineer today to find out how a MeeFog system can lower your operating costs.

 MeeFog HVAC Installation Diagram

-Click the different areas of the diagram below to learn more information about our system.
+Click the different areas of the diagram below to learn more information about our data center cooling system.

 Reverse Osmosis Water Purification